shumant/money-transfer/README.md

 - H2 for in-memory database
 - Gradle as build system

+Unit-tests are omitted because the project is really tiny.
+API workflow is presented in IntegrationTest.java

 To run tests and build jar:
 > ./gradlew clean build